 Method 2: Restart your computer

 There may be tiny problems with the programs or processes on your operating system that stop your Steam client from opening.
-Or maybe the state or the cache of your computer are interfering with your client.
+Or maybe the state or the cache of your computer is interfering with your client.

 You can try restarting your computer to get rid of these issues.
 Then check to see if you can open Steam.